Updated on: 11/15/2019

 If the previous owner knew or had reason to believe that the dog had previously attacked someone and was dangerous to people, Ziesemer says they could face charges relating to the attack on the boy.
 This could also have an impact on the family’s ability to pursue a personal injury claim, as the previous owners could potentially be held liable for the boy’s injuries.

-If you've been injured in a dog bite or animal attack, contact the award-winning personal injury lawyers at Davis Law Group in Seattle to request a free legal consultation.
+If you or a loved one has been injured in a dog bite or animal attack, contact the award-winning personal injury lawyers at Davis Law Group in Seattle to request a free legal consultation.